 be listed at the bottom of the branch/tag dialog.
 For each external,

-the target path, the source URL and the revision is shown.
-The revision
+the target path and the source URL is shown.

-If you want to make sure that the new tag always is in a consistent state, check all the externals to have their revisions fixed to their current working copy revision.
+If you want to make sure that the new tag always is in a consistent state, check all the externals to have their revisions pinned.
 If you don't check the externals and those externals point to a HEAD revision which might change in the future, checking out the new tag will check out that HEAD revision of the external and your tag might not compile anymore.
 So it's always a good idea to set the externals to an explicit revision when creating a tag.

 Press inside the repository.to commit the new copy to the repository.
 Don't forget to supply a log message.
 Note that the copy is created